|

 TYPES OF MOLDINGS

-profiles, they can be combined for a traditional look.
-Our bamboo base
+styles.
+They can be combined for a traditional look.
+Our bamboo base molding

 Step 2